 In the dark ages it was seen as women’s job to persuade a man to marry her as shown in many classic films.
 John Wayne made many of these, playing the strong loner pursued by a beautiful and spirited young woman.
 For example, see Tall in the Saddle (1944) starring Ella Raines, Angel and the Badman (1947) starring Gail Russell, and Hatari (1962) starring Elsa Martinelli.
 The women get their man in these.

 The most dramatic stories in this genre were about strong but unsocialized (even feral) men lured into the rat race by lovely women.
-Here are three classics of the genre.
+Here are four classics of the genre.

 One of the classic films of this genre was Mogambo.
 It was directed by the great John Ford, starring Clark Gable, Grace Kelly, and Ava Gardner.
-Gable plays a man who fled civilization for the freer and harder life in Africa as a great white safari leader.
+Gable plays a man who fled civilization for the free and hard life in Africa as a great white safari leader.
 The film was adapted by John Lee Mahin from the 1928 play “Red Dust” by Wilson Collison.
 An earlier adaptation — Red Dust, also starring Clark Gable — was closer to the play.
+I prefer this version.

-Two underappreciated gems from the dawn of the modern era.
+Two gems from the dawn of the modern era.

 Here are two films from Hollywood’s transitional era, when they were still making films about the traditional domestic order — but their doubts about its desirability were growing fast.
 Some showed convention bourgeois life either through a slightly comic lens — the first of these two films (plus Doris Day’s 1960’s films).
 Some showed conventional life as a necessary choice in our hard world.

 Father Goose starred Cary Grant, Leslie Caron, and Trevor Howard.
 Based on the short story A Place of Dragons by S. H. Barnett, it won an Oscar for Best Writing, Story and Screenplay.